Everything You Need to Know About the Easter Rabbit

 Now that you know all that there needs to be known about the Easter Rabbit, here are some fun facts about the different traditions related to Easter.

-Knowing some of these facts can help you decide how to celebrate the Easter festivities and incorporate the practices on your designs come April 17 of this year.
+Knowing some of these facts can help you decide how to celebrate the Easter festivities and incorporate the practices into your designs for the upcoming Easter celebrations.

 Easter eggs are mostly made out of chocolate.